SpicyLemon/EasyOverrider/README.md

 # EasyOverrider
 An easier, better way to override `equals(Object)`, `hashCode()`, and `toString()` in Java objects.

+TODO: Completely update most, if not all of this due to recent changes.

 TODO: Add a bit of an overview

 ## Installing / Getting started